xwmx/nb/README.md

 notes settings set NOTES_HIGHLIGHT_COLOR 212
 ```

 `NOTES_HIGHLIGHT_COLOR` expects an xterm color number between 0 and 255.
-Print
-a table of available colors and numbers:
+Print a table of available colors and numbers with:

 ```bash
 notes settings colors